 Figure 11: Regular member elements

 The regular members are discretized into various numbers of elements according to the division size defined by the user, and two point elements are defined at the end plane of the member.
 Figure 11 shows the point elements and line elements of the member.
-If the member is not connected to a super member, then we set an end marker at each end of the member, which are shown as red dots in the figure.
+If the member is not connected to a super member, then we set an end point element at each end of the member, which are shown as red dots in the figure.
 If the member is connected to a super member, then we set no end point element at the connecting end of this member.
 Each element will have the information such as the position, the direction cosines, the diameter and the tapered ratio, and etc.